Piotr1215/katacoda-scenarios/crossplane/introduction-to-crossplane/step6.md

 # Key Takeways

-The power of Crossplane is the ability to compose infrastructure including adjacent services and even applications and expose simple interface to the consumer while gracefully handling the complexity behind the scenes.
+The power of Crossplane is the ability to compose infrastructure including adjacent services and even applications and expose simple interafce to the consumer while gracefuly handling the complexity behind the scenes.

-- Composable Infrastructure & Services
+- Composable Infrastructure
 - Self-Service
 - Increased Automation
 - Standardized collaboration